Cofinal morphism of polynomial monads and double delooping: Turchin-Dwyer-Hess delooping theorem

-Let us now prove that each functor is smooth, which will conclude the proof.
-For the functor $F$, let us take an object $x_1$ in $\mathcal{X}$ and a map $f_1: y_0 \to y_1$ in $\mathcal{X}'$ such that $F(x_1) = y_1$.
-The lifting category of $f_1$ over $x_1$ has a terminal object, which can be construct in the following way.
-From the tree $x_1$, one can make a cut just below the line given by Definition \ref{conditionstar}, to get a tree $T$ whose vertices are labelled with $A$ and all the other vertices have been removed.
-It is easy to see that there are trees $T_1,\ldots,T_k$, with $k$ the number of leaves of $T$, such that the tree obtained by attaching these trees to each leaf of $T$ gives an object in the fibre of $y_0$.
+Let us now prove that each functor is smooth, which will conclude the proof thanks to Cisinski lemma \ref{cisinskilemma}.
+For the functor $F$, let us take an object $x_1$ in $\mathcal{X}$ and a map $f_1: y_0 \to y_1$ in $\mathcal{X}'$ such that $F(x_1)=y_1$.
+The lifting category of $f_1$ over $x_1$ has a terminal object, which can be constructed in the following way.
+From the tree $x_1$, one can get a tree $T$, whose vertices are all labelled with $A$, and which is obtained by making the same cuts as for the definition of the functor $F$, but keeping the tree below instead of the forest above.
+There are trees $T_1,\ldots,T_k$, with $k$ the number of leaves of $T$, such that the tree obtained by attaching these trees to each leaf of $T$ gives an object in the fibre of $y_0$.
 Moreover, one can take $T_1,\ldots,T_k$ with at most one vertex labelled with $A$, which is not unary.
 Then the obtained tree is the terminal object of the lifting category.
 Similarly, $H$ is also a smooth functor.
 For the functor $G$, let us take an object $x_1$ in $\mathcal{X}'$ and a map $f_1: y_0 \to y_1$ in $\mathcal{Y}'$ such that $G(x_1) = y_1$.
-The lifting category of $f_1$ over $x_1$ is the terminal category if the unique vertex labelled with $E$ in $x_1$ has $0$ incoming edges and consists in a cospan if it has $1$ incoming edge. \end{proof}
+The lifting category of a map $f_1$ over $x_1$ is the terminal category if the unique vertex labelled with $E$ in $x_1$ has $0$ incoming edges and consists in a cospan if it has $1$ incoming edge. \epf